dfex/DFEXjunoscripts/connectedness.md

 When passed the execute parameter, the script will use the test results and make changes to the configuration.

+Ideally connectedness would be triggered at regular intervals (5 min) via an event script, and continually re-assess the connectedness of a node, applying or removing actions as the status of the node changes.

 Tests include:

 * Comparing the number of established BGP peers against a configured threshold